 Your options are as follows:

 - Carry on with your existing Chesterton lawyers but Yorkshire Building Society will need to use a conveyancer on their list of acceptable firms.
 This will result in additional overall conveyancing fees and result in frustration.

 - Get an alternative lawyer to to deal with the conveyancing, obviously checking they are on the Yorkshire Building Society panel

-I'm purchasing a new build house in Chesterton benefiting from help to buy.
-The builders refused to reduce the amount so I negotiated 6k of extras instead.
-The estate agent told me not reveal to my solicitor about the side-deal as it will adversely affect my mortgage with the lender.
+I am buying my first flat in Chesterton with a mortgage from Skipton Building Society.
+The developers would not budge the price so I negotiated 6k of fixtures and fittings instead.
+The house builders rep suggested that I not reveal to my solicitor about the side-deal as it could adversely affect my loan with the lender.
 Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I am purchasing a ground floor maisonette in Chesterton.
 Conveyancing lawyer has been awaiting, from the seller, building insurance paperwork.
 Earlier today I was advised that the seller must forward the insurance paperwork for the flat above also.
 Why does my property lawyer want to see the insurance for the flat above?
 Is it really required?
 We have been in hold for the previous month…